Data-Culpa/openclients/README.md

 Note that only one queue may be operational at a time for a given pipeline name + stage + environment combination; calling `queue_record()` will append to an existing queue.

+### Arbitrary Metadata

+From a diagnostics perspective, your pipeline may want to include additional metadata with the queued data.
+For example, you might want to tie parameters, or number of records, error codes, or whatever with the queued data for viewing in Data Culpa later.
+You can include arbitrary metadata with the queue by calling `queue_metadata(queue_id, meta)` where meta is a dictionary of JSON-encodeable objects (strings, etc).
+We generally recommend keeping this fairly flat unless you have a strong need for some kind of hierarchy in retrieving this later.

 ### Batch Data

 Validator supports batch data and streaming processing for sending large CSV files (for example).
 In the client library, this is implement with the `load_csv_file()` call, which takes a path to a CSV file.